 Sometimes, it seems like we can never follow our schedule and get all our tasks done on time.
 Our goals seem realistic until we’re an hour behind on one project while we should be working on another.
 Having a punctual and predictable schedule for the day is key to measuring and improving productivity.
 Here are a few reasons you end up falling behind, and some quick fixes to make your schedule more accurate.

 Very few people are able to spend an entire day working without taking any breaks.
 If you are one of these people, feel free to schedule your day without any downtime between tasks.
 However, if you’re like most of us, plan for a few minutes before and after each schedule entry to recalibrate and prepare.
-Stand up and stretch or take a short break and play an instrument or listen to your favourite music.
+Stand up and stretch or take a short break and play an instrument or listen to your favorite music.

-Your Goals are too Broad
+Your goals are too broad

 To make the most accurate schedule, break each broad goal into as many small tasks as possible.
 Not only will this improve your schedule’s accuracy, but it will also help you to stay focused on the specific task at hand and improve your productivity.